SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 GET /ap1/v1/learner/{uln}/{familyName}/{standard}
 ```

-Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IFA STxxxx reference) for \{standard}.
+Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) for \{standard}.

 **Response** depends on whether the learner can be verified against current ILR records in the Assessor Service,
 there is an existing EPA record or a certificate has already been requested.